 The disciples had been through so very much in that last week and now this!
 This moment when Jesus appeared to them in the flesh must have been incredibly overwhelming.
 And yet when Jesus greets them he says, “Peace be with you.”
 The Greek literally says, “Peace for you!”
 And Jesus doesn’t just say it once, he again follows up almost immediately, “Peace be with you!”
 This is the risen Messiah, the savior of the world, God himself saying to them, “Relax!
 Be at peace!”
 Can you imagine how comforting that must have been?
 It must have been incredible!
 Jesus doesn’t come in badgering them or disappointed in them.
 He doesn’t come in and say, “C’mon guys!
 What are you afraid of?!”
 No!
 He comes in and comforts!
 He says “Peace be with you!”

-We can relate to those disciples who were locked in that room.
+Can you relate to those disciples who were locked in that room?
+I'm guessing so.
 At some time or another we’ve all felt worried, trapped, scared, afraid…you name it!
 We’ve been there!
 We know what it’s like not to have peace!
 That’s what make’s Jesus’ words so amazing!
 That peace wasn’t just for the disciples in that locked room!
 It’s for every person who believes that Jesus is their savior from sin!
 It’s a real peace!
 It’s a peace that lasts every day of our lives on this earth and for an eternity in heaven!
 It’s a peace that overcomes fear!